No. 9. M-700 X-Mark Pro Adjustable Install a Light Trigger Spring

 Adjustable Trigger introduced by Renington in 2009.

-trigger weight of pull springs.
+of pull springs.
 When the trigger is pulled, both of these springs are compressed.
-Either one
+Either one of these springs,

 The starting weight of pull for this particular trigger, with factory springs and adjustments. is 4 lbs.
 10 oz's.